top of page

 Pacific Baroque Festival Ensemble

 The Italian composer Luigi Boccherini was attached to the Court of the Spanish Infante , Luis Antonio (1727–85), brother of King Charles III of Spain (1759–88).
 For having married a common citizen, King Charles exiled the Infante from the Madrid Court to the Arenas de San Pedro palace in Ávila province.
-As a courtier of Luis Antonio, Boccherini joined the exile, and found himself with much time for composition , and there completed more than one hundred quintets for various instruments.
+As a courtier of Luis Antonio, Boccherini joined the exile, and found himself with much time for composition, and there completed more than one hundred quintets for various instruments.
+As a virtuoso cellist, he wrote brilliantly for his instrument, drawing on the unique colour of two violins, viola and two cellos to produce music of magical beauty.
+At the same time he combined the traditional string quartet with guitar or piano.
+His music draws on the unique qualities of period instruments like no other composer.

 Sunday Afternoon, March 1st, 4:00pm